Collaborations & Community

-Every name on this page arrived through 共同目的 (kaupapa; shared purpose), not a cold pitch or a contract.
+Nearly every name on this page arrived through kaupapa, through shared purpose, rarely through a cold pitch or a contract.
 Some found me first.
 Others I walked toward because their work felt worth documenting.
-What grew, in most cases, was something that outlasted the project: ongoing kōrero (conversation), trust, community.
+What grew, in most cases, was something that outlasted the project: ongoing kōrero, trust, and genuine community.

-17 years across four continents has confirmed one thing clearly: the world is genuinely full of people doing beautiful, necessary work.
+Sixteen years of work across 30+ countries on five continents has confirmed one thing clearly: the world is full of people doing beautiful, necessary mahi.
 Growing food where there wasn't any.
 Rebuilding what disaster took.
 Holding space for the stories that rarely get told.
-Teaching young people they belong to something larger.
+Teaching young people they belong to something larger than themselves and are more capable than they yet know.

 The Human CV - Beyond the Titles and Labels | Full Playlist